 Re-Engineering a Retail Construct Using Performance Data

-The construct was consistent.
+The retail construct was consistent.

 This wasn’t a messaging problem.